 With its world-class productions of opera, ballet and classical music, its exceptionally beautiful and historic venues and its incredibly affordable ticket prices, it’s no surprise that Prague is one of the world’s true cultural hubs.
 So it would be a shame to visit the Czech capital without taking in a show.

-Antonín Dvořák conducted this orchestra’s first performance hack in 1896, and since then it has had a number of renowned chief conductors, as well as guest conductors ranging from Gustav Mahler to Leonard Bernstein.
+Antonín Dvořák conducted this orchestra’s first performance hack in 1896, and since then, it has had some renowned chief conductors and guest conductors ranging from Gustav Mahler to Leonard Bernstein.
 Resident at the Rudolfinum, Czech Philharmonic shows are always very high quality.
 Rudolfinum, Nám.
 Jana Palacha, Staré Město. www.czechphilharmonic.cz

 Czech National Symphony Orchestra